edgeworx/docs/content/en/docs/apps/docker-to-edgeworx.md

 ## Arguments / Commands

-Similar to Docker, we can run the same commands via Darcy Cloud YAML as we can via the command line with the exception of `entrypoint` arguments
+Similar to Docker, we can run the same commands via Edgeworx Cloud YAML as we can via the command line with the exception of `entrypoint` arguments

 ### Docker Run Command